Kineton High School: History

+A need for a new school was expressed by people of South Warwickshire.
+In the 1950s, County Education Officer Mr N. A. Y. Yorke-Lodge proposed his high schools scheme with aims to raise standards and cater to all abilities outside of the eleven-plus.
+Within years, this became schools including in Bidford-on-Avon, Henley-in-Arden, Kenilworth and Shipston-on-Stour as well as Kineton.
+This led to children from Kineton and the surrounding area transferring to the newly built school in 1958.

+The building was expanded over the first years and decades to accommodate rising enrolment.
+A youth club opened in its own building onsite in early 1964.
+In 1972, the swimming pool opened, dug with help from the local community and money raised by a pool committee including through students doing three sponsored walks.
+Later the same year, an annexe of Kineton, for administrative purposes, was set up at RAF Gaydon resettlement camp to educate Ugandan Asian refugee children.
+In 1978, another sponsored walk raised funds to install solar heating panels for the pool.
+Around 1980, additional laboratories were constructed.

-Students from Kineton and surrounding villages transferred to the newly built school when it opened.
-A swimming pool was built with help from the local community in 1972 with money raised by students doing a sponsored walk.
-In October 1998, a cobweb was found to be covering the 4.54 hectare playing field, giving it the world record for the largest spider web outdoors.
-In the early to mid 2000s the school gained extensions in two classrooms next to the school kitchen, an ICT suite by the library and a fitness suite next to the changing rooms.
+In October 1998, caretaker Ken Thompson found a spider web covering the 4.54-hectare playing field, recognised as world record for the largest spider web outdoors.
+In the early to mid-2000s the school gained extensions in two classrooms next to the kitchen, an ICT suite by the library and a fitness suite next to the Sports Hall changing rooms.
 Specialist Sports College status was obtained in 2003.
 The school celebrated its 50th anniversary in 2008.
 There was a fire in the sports centre in 2009.
 An artificial turf pitch for use in P.E. was built on the field in the early 2010s.
-A new science block was completed in 2017, replacing seven dilapidated mobile classrooms, the most significant development at the school in 40 years.
+A new science block was completed in 2017, replacing seven dilapidated mobile classrooms, a significant development.
+A similar block was planned for across from it in a second phase.

 The school became an academy in September 2019, joining Stowe Valley Multi Academy Trust, having been a community school run by Warwickshire County Council previously.
 BBC Midlands Today interviewed students for a report on schools staying open during the COVID-19 pandemic in November 2020.
-In September 2024, the four Houses Adlington, Ainslie, Hoy and Redgrave, named after Team GB Olympians, were replaced by Avon, Castle, Fosse and Verney, local landmarks.